top of page

 Written by Allie Bishop

 The work we did was some of the most physically exhausting work I've done with Habitat, but I remember smiling and laughing through all of it.
-Working with a community where everyone was willing to pitch-in to help Esther, our homeowner, was truly amazing.
+Working with a community where everyone was willing to pitch-in to help Esther, the homeowner, was truly amazing.
+As someone who has led many volunteer groups on build sites in Greater Cincinnati, it was a rewarding and helpful experience to be a volunteer in a new context.

 The home we were building was smaller than most homes in the United States with no electricity or running water.
-However, Esther was very appreciative because it was a major improvement from her current living situation.
+While modest, it was a major improvement from her current living situation.
 It made me look quite hard at what I dwell on and define as my “needs” at home.
-This experience made me very grateful for the opportunities I've been given with the privilege I was born into.
-It hit me the most when we saw the kids from the village wearing the same clothes, often tattered and with holes, run to the build site, some of them barefoot, to see what we were up to.
-These kids were so happy and such a joy to interact with.
-It made me think how material items can get in the way of what really matters, which is people.
+The differences in our resources and privileges were obvious and gave me a deeper understanding of the scope of our global work at Habitat for Humanity.
+The interaction with the people and the community is what will stick with me the most.
 It's so easy to get bogged down in the details of the day and lose sight of the vision that everyone deserves a decent place to live.
-Decent was defined differently in Kenya, but I believe it has a similar impact.
 Homes everywhere provide a sense of security, accomplishment, and are a place to make memories.
 I certainly hope Esther and her family make many great memories in their home.
 We certainly made great memories building it.

 From the hard physical work to the improved relationships with my coworkers and even with the mental, emotional wear of taking in such a different culture and way of life, I will forever be grateful for the Global Village experience in Kenya.
 Oh, and of course, seeing some lions and cheetahs!